sethm/symon/README.md

   - Feedback (in the form of dialogs, status bar, etc).

-  - Better debugging tools from the UI, including breakpoints and disassembly.

   - UI needs a ton more polish.

   - More extensive testing.

   - Clean up JavaDoc.

-  - Implement CMOS 65C02 instructions and NMOS / CMOS mode flag.

   - Allow displaying ACIA status and dumping ACIA buffers, for debugging.